sosedoff/gitlab-install/README.md

 ## Usage

 You should have an absolutely clean server.
-Cookbooks are only tests on 64-bit Ubuntu 13.04.
+Cookbooks are only tested on 64-bit Ubuntu 13.04.

 Edit `config.yml` and then execute: